Qtum Coin Review: Better Than Bitcoin and Ethereum Put Together?

 After a three-year slump, qtum coin is starting to bounce back.
 Its value rose above $10.50 in August 2021—that might not sound like much, but it’s almost four times higher than it was worth at the start of the year (around $2.80).

-Like most other cryptocurrencies, qtum benefitted from the crypto boom in May, when it reached $26.50 at its peak (an 846% increase from early 2021).
+Like most other cryptocurrencies such as fet coin, qtum crypto benefitted from the crypto boom in May, when it reached $26.50 at its peak (an 846% increase from early 2021).

-While the chances of it reaching this point again seem slim right now, anyone can see that qtum’s value has been steadily increasing throughout July and August 2021 — it doubled in a matter of weeks, from $5 in mid-July to over $10 in mid-August.
+While the chances of it reaching this point again seem slim right now, anyone can see that qtum crypto’s value has been steadily increasing throughout July and August 2021 — it doubled in a matter of weeks, from $5 in mid-July to over $10 in mid-August.

 Who knows what could happen next?
 But before you get any ideas, make sure you understand what qtum coin is and how the protocol behind it works.